snehaajoshii/snehaajoshii.github.io/_posts/2023-10-22-SentiShelter.md

 description: Analyze Reddit discussions on climate change and housing.
 highlight_home: true
 header:
-  overlay_image: /assets/images/sentilogo.png   # This is the header image/logo
+  overlay_image: /assets/images/sentilogo.png   # your logo will be used in header
+  teaser: /assets/images/sentilogo.png
-  caption: ""                                  # Empty so no text appears
+  caption: ""                                   # empty removes text
 ---

 # SentiShelter

 I collaborated with 3 people for this project.
 As a group, we combined our skills in data science, NLP, web development, and visualization to explore how climate change discussions affect housing sentiment.